Clinics and Services

 This clinic takes place on Mondays from 14.30 to 16.30.
 Please ask reception for more information about this clinic.

-Certain services such as private sick notes, insurance claim forms, some medical examinations and travel vaccinations are not covered by the NHS and the practice will charge a fee for the provision of these services in line with the recommended BMA rates.
+Certain services such as private sick notes, insurance claim forms and some medical examinations are not covered by the NHS and the practice will charge a fee for the provision of these services in line with the recommended BMA rates.

 For more information on services and fees payable, please view our fees for non-NHS services and certificates.